asd007/CTF_WRITEUPS/SharkyCTF-2020/Misc/Erwin's file manager.md

 # Solution

-https://github.com/Polydet/polyglot-database (trivial with this :), I don't think a write-up is necessary, it's all there)
+https://github.com/Polydet/polyglot-database (trivial with this :), I don't think a write-up is necessary, it's all there, you just need to upload the necessary files to get the flag parts and concatenate them)